Home » Environment » Disaster Management in India

 • National Institute of Disaster Management (NIDM): It is the nodal agency responsible for human resource development, capacity building, training, research, documentation and policy advocacy in the field of disaster management.

 • National Disaster Response Force (NDRF): The NDRF is a specialist response force that can be deployed in a threatening disaster situation or disaster.
-The general superintendence, direction and control of this force is vested in and exercised by the NDMA and the command and supervision of the Force vests in the Director General of National Disaster Response Force.
+The general superintendence, direction and control of this force is vested in and exercised by the NDMA and the command and supervision of the Force vests in the Director General of the National Disaster Response Force.

 Institutional Framework at State Level

-• State Disaster Management Authority: The DM Act, 2005 mandates the creation of a State Disaster Management Authority with Chief Minister as the ex-officio Chairperson.
+• State Disaster Management Authority: The DM Act, 2005 mandates the creation of a State Disaster Management Authority with the Chief Minister as the ex-officio Chairperson.
 It is responsible for laying down the State Disaster Management Policy and approving the State DM Plans in accordance with the guidelines laid down by the Union.

 • State Executive Committee: It is responsible for coordinating and monitoring DM related activities in the state.
 The Chief Secretary of the state is its ex-officio chairperson.
 It lays down the guidelines for preparation and implementation of national and state DM plans.